 * Click here for rating key

 Grand Hyatt New York Hotel Review: This hotel next to Grand Central Station scores high in efficiency but is low on the boutique charm factor.
 The glitzy glass-and-marble lobby has Donald Trump's name all over it (he was one of the original investors).
 For business dinners, New York Central serves classic European cuisine with a contemporary twist, and for sealing deals over drinks, there is The Lounge at New York Central.
 The hotel also offers an upscale food mini-mart in the lobby.
 A big plus for sports fans is that visiting baseball, hockey, basketball and football teams often stay here, which makes for good autograph hunting and gawking at multimillion-dollar-earning ballplayers.
-The 1,311 rooms are airy and comfortable, done in a modern, muted style.
+The 1,306 rooms are airy and comfortable, done in a modern, muted style.
 Views include close-ups of the Chrysler Building.
 Corporate travelers are especially catered to.
-The array of event centers, accomodating anywhere from ten to more than two thousand guests, are equipped with the latest audio-visual equipment, high-speed Internet and guest catering services; the location in the heart of Midtown also makes this Hyatt ideal for local corporate events.
-For a nominal charge the Hyatt Business Plan includes local, credit card and 800-number calls, express continental breakfast, morning newspaper and 24-hour access to business facilities.
+The array of event centers, accommodating anywhere from ten to 1,700 guests, are equipped with the latest audio-visual equipment, high-speed Internet and guest catering services; the location in the heart of Midtown also makes this Hyatt ideal for local corporate events.